 Our community is diverse, with people from a range of backgrounds and with a range of interests living, working and visiting this place.
-When planning community engagement, we analyse the stakeholders and target those who might be interested in, impacted by or benefit from a decision, including:
+When planning community engagement, we analyse the stakeholders and target those who might be interested in, impacted by or benefit from a decision.

 - -Residents and ratepayers

 - Traditional Custodians

 - Aboriginal communities

 - CALD communities

 - Young people

 - Children

 - People with disability

 - Commuters

-- People experiencing homelessness
+- Homeless people

 - Creatives

 - Staff

 - Volunteers

 - Media

 - Business

 - Visitors +

 - Council reference groups

 - Interest groups

 - Engagement HQ Users

-- Community Forums
+- Neighbourhood Forums

 - Non-government agencies

 - State and federal MPs